 It might be less useful while writing a new document, but it can come in handy when comparing two revisions.
 Especially when making some graphical adaptions, for example for comparing the graphical difference between formulas.

 To avoid working on big files, the content is split over multiple files, each one containing a chapter.

-This makes it easier to not get lost in gigantic documents and to structure the document.
+This makes it easier to structure the document, and not get lost in a gigantic file.

 Also, macros, definitions, etc.etc. should go in a separate file.
 Ideally, this can also be reused between different documents.

 One sentence per line.
-Just like in most programming languages, it is common practice to put one statement per line, similar considerations hold when writing text.
-It makes it easier to read the content, and also handle diffs and merges, especially when working from multiple devices or with someone else.
+In most programming languages it is common practice to put one statement per line; similar considerations hold when writing text.
+It makes it easier to read the content, and handle diffs and merges, especially when working from multiple devices or with someone else.

 As the generated document is not affected by how many files and on how many lines the content has been written, there is no reason to limit the readability and practicability of the final structure of the document.

-Other than that, the asciidoctor best practice have useful rules.
+Other than that, the asciidoctor best practice have useful guidelines.